-Even more crucially, I think, this new way of publishing might inspire new ways of reading that transfer much of the responsibility for qualitative assessment over to the consumer, or to independent agents working on behalf of consumers, following something like the Wikipedia model, but with many micro-communities providing reliable review-related guidance to sort through the plethora of new material that online venues will be making available.
-Reducing the number of gatekeepers who wholesale goods to the marketplace comes with risks, of course, most especially in quantitative disciplines where the integrity of data being used for commercial purposes needs to be closely monitored.
-But my hope is that it will promote a more refined critical sensibility and a genuine sense of personal agency among readers, who will have to leam how to do their own vetting, or find trusted others to help them with it, in exactly the same ways that consumers of social media need right now, quite urgently, to learn how to discern what is "real" and what is "fake" in the endless streams of "(dis)(mis)information" inundating them, with AI looming and the longstanding firewalls that journalistic, political and juridical arbiters once provided having been breached by various lunatic fringes competing for power in the dystopian landscape of our public commons, an ongoing slow-motion civil war that propagates cults and conspiracy theories like Cadmus' sown teeth, sprouting armed men.
+In a more general sense, this approach transfers the responsibility for qualitative assessment almost entirely over to the consumer, which may promote a more refined critical sensibility and a sense of personal agency among readers, who have to learn how to do their own vetting, or find trusted others to help them with it, in exactly the same ways that consumers of social media need right now, quite urgently, to learn how to discern what is "real" and what is "fake" in the endless streams of "(dis)(mis)information" inundating them, with AI looming and the longstanding firewalls that journalistic, political and juridical arbiters once provided having been breached by various lunatic fringes competing for power in the dystopian landscape of our public commons, an ongoing slow-motion civil war that propagates cults and conspiracy theories like Cadmus' sown teeth sprouting armed men.

-Those culture warriors, marching now under banners like "the Freedom Caucus" and "Moms for Liberty," are genuinely terrified, as they should be, that the "ideals" their names seem to be endorsing might somehow become universal, de-privileged in relation to race, gender, and class.
-The primary historical matrix for promoting that kind of democratization-literacy in the service of critical thinkingis the public schooling system.
-Anything, therefore, that hobbles it is not simply attractive to them, it is absolutely crucial for their long-term survival.
-Thus the current obsession with book-bannings, and all the assaults on anything in that arena that has "critical" in its title.
+Those culture warriors, marching now under banners like "the Freedom Caucus" and "Moms for Liberty," are genuinely terrified, as they should be, that the ideals their names seem to be endorsing might somehow become universal, de-privileged in relation to race, gender, class, and religion.
+The primary historical matrices for promoting that kind of democratization-literacy in the service of critical thinking-are the public schooling system and libraries.
+Anything, therefore, that hobbles them is not simply attractive to them, it is absolutely crucial for their long-term survival.
+Thus the current obsession with bookbannings, and all the assaults on anything in either arena that has "critical" in its title.
 I'm surprised they haven't mounted campaigns against the concept of "critical mass" in nuclear fission, or the term "critical condition" that the media uses to describe so many of the victims of the gun violence that is being amplified exponentially by these very same "warriors."

-Their goal is not to dismantle public education completely, reserving schooling for the elite, which would incite resistance if not revolt, but to disable it so that it can't function as a significant threat to their preferred social order.
-That project started in earnest a generation ago with Bush the 2nd's No Child Left Behind, the effect (and I would argue the goal) of which was to transfer the center of gravity in K-12 education out of classrooms with their many local, inside-out economies, and into the Stateroom with its one global, outside-in economy.
-Stagnant funding that has left teachers' salaries in the poverty range in many states, driving many from the profession completely, a drastic shortage of teachers for all the obvious reasons, and a chaotic pandemic have accelerated the decline.
-That mission finally moved into higher education about 15 years ago with externally imposed "outcomesbased" protocols, same ambition, same effects, some of which I witnessed during the late stages of my career.
-This assertion of governmental control has intensified considerably recently via state level interventions in what and how disciplinary material can/must be taught, in admissions, funding and hiring policies.
-It reached a chilling watershed moment last fall via the tumultuous Congressional hearings that resulted in the resignations of two presidents from elite universities, a stunning humiliation for what was once a revered paragon of independence, one that was made easier, I argue in "Quantum Reading vs. the Rabbit Hole," by gradual corrosion from the inside out (what I call the "corporatization" of the university) during the 90s and 2000s.
-All of which calls to (my) mind that gory, apocryphal anecdote that Chinghiz Aitmatov narrates in The Day Lasts More Than a Hundred Years in which Stalin plucks a live chicken to demonstrate how best to keep "the people" weak and dependent.
+Their goal is not to dismantle public schooling completely, reserving education exclusively for the elite, which might incite significant resistance, but to disable it so that it can't function as a significant threat to their preferred social order.
+That project started in earnest a generation ago with Bush the 2nd's No Child Left Behind, the effect (and I would argue the goal) of which was to transfer the center of gravity in K-12 education out of classrooms with their many local, inside-out economies, and into the stateroom with its one global, outside-in economy.
+Stagnant funding that has left teachers' salaries in the poverty range in many states, driving many from the profession completely, and a chaotic pandemic, along with the ongoing assaults on libraries and librarians, have accelerated this transfer of power exponentially.
+It remains to be seen whether the complementary rise in state-sponsored voucher programs, spawning all kinds of largely unregulated alternative schooling options, will decenter state control, though it seems (to me) that they are generally designed more to undermine the public schooling system than to enhance educational opportunities, especially among less privileged constituencies, the "parental control" trope more a feint than a vision.